backand/todos-with-users/README.md

-# Todo Project With User Roles
+# Todo Project With User Management

-This demo application shows you how to implement [Backand](https://www.backand.com) user roles in a basic ToDo application written in AngularJS.
+This demo application shows you how to implement [Backand](https://www.backand.com) user management and social sign-up, all in a basic ToDo application written in AngularJS.
 This demonstrates the security features that Backand's API has to offer, and allows you to see how actions by a user are restricted based upon their assigned role.

+##Example

+You can review the example @ [codepen](http://codepen.io/backand/pen/meNgME)

+##Overview
 The Todo project has the following user roles enabled:
 * An *Admin* role, with which the user can perform all available CRUD actions on all items
 * A *User* role, which allows the user to read all items, but to only Create, Update, or Delete items that have been created by the user.